 Segment revenue reported above represents revenue generated from external customers.
-There were no inter-segment sales in the current year (2020-2021: Nil).

 The accounting policies of the reportable segments are the same as the Company's accounting policies described in note 2.3(o).
-Segment profit represents the profit before tax earned by each segment without allocation of unallocated corporate expenses net of unallocated income, other income as well as finance costs.
+Segment profit represents the profit before tax earned by each operating segment, other income as well as finance costs.
 This is the measure reported to the chief operating decision maker for the purpose of resource allocation and assessment of segment performance.